ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 {: #instance-message-dimensions title="Systematization of instance-related messages along the dimensions \"Content\" and \"(Intended) Effect\"."}

 The uniform message format can be used for all four message archetypes.
-{{{#syntax}}} specifies the formal syntax of instance-related messages all normative statements as well as the examples in this document will adhere to.
+{{syntax}} specifies the formal syntax of instance-related messages all normative statements as well as the examples in this document will adhere to.
 This syntax can serve to describe both the abstract structure and the concrete shape of the messages that can be used as a neutral form in interchange.

 In the following, we will first outline a number of general principles for instance-related messages, before detailing the specific archetypes we define in this document.